Zhaohq96/Deep_Catalog/README.md

 # Deep_Catalog

 ## About
-Deep_Catalog is a deep-learning-model generator for detecting selective sweeps based on stdpopsim and RAiSD-AI.
+Deep_Catalog is a deep-learning-model generator for detecting selective sweeps based on stdpopsim (https://popsim-consortium.github.io/stdpopsim-docs/stable/index.html) and RAiSD-AI (https://github.com/alachins/raisd-ai).
 It utilizes stdpopsim to simulate the datasets and uses RAiSD-AI to train and test the models.

 ## Quick environment setup and running examples with command lines
 It is necessary to get Anaconda installed ready.
 The installation of Anaconda can be found via https://www.anaconda.com/.
 For more details, please read the following sections.